dianita956/dianita956.github.io/README.md

 [Dianita956 Github profile](https://github.com/dianita956)

 Here's some information about me: I have experience in customer service support, research, and intermediate programming.
-My interests include Indigenous Knowledge Systems, GIS, and digital humanities.
+My interests include Indigenous Knowledge Systems, GIS, NLP, and digital humanities.
 I've researched various topics, such as information science, sociology, and political science.
-I've studied the digital divide, mobile communication apps and English language learners, and human migration and serious games/applied games.
+I've studied the digital divide, mobile communication apps and English language learners, human migration, and serious games/applied games.

 ## EDUCATION
 #### 2019: Master's in Library and Information Science from the University of Washington iSchool